rsdoiel/rsdoiel.github.io/blog/2019/07/28/freedos-to-oberon-system-3.md

 At this point we have a a virtual machine that is very similar to an 1999 era PC installed with MS DOS.
 [Native Oberon](http://www.ethoberon.ethz.ch/native/) Normally you'd install Native Oberon via 1.44MB floppy discs.
-We can simulate that with our Virtual machine.
-In the folder of you downloaded there is disc called "oberon0.dsk".
+In the folder of you downloaded there is disc image called "oberon0.dsk".
 That can go in our first floppy drive.
 But how to we get the rest of the files onto a virtual floppies?
 This wasn't obvious to me at first.

+## Make the floppy disc images on macOS

+Use can use "Disk Utility" to create floppy disc images on a Mac.
+Unlike creating CD images you want to first use the blank image.
+From the menu click on File -> New Image -> Blank Image (or use the shortcut command key and "N").
+You should then see a model dialog box.
+This dialog lets you set the name of the image file.
+You need to set the size to "1474560 B".
+Set format "MS-DOS (FAT)".
+Set encryption of none.
+Set partition type of
+"Single partition - Master Boot Record" and image format set to "read/write".
+Once the disc image is created you can then mount the empty disc image by clicking on it in finder.
+Next drag the appropriate file(s) into the image.
+Unmount (eject) the image.
+At the point you should have a floppy image suitable to mount from the Virtual Box VM's "floppy drive".

+## Make the floppy disc images on Linux

+On Linux I used the mkfs.mkdos with the "-o" option to set the image name and just created the images from the folders with each folder holding the appropriate file.

+## Make the floppy disc images from FreeDOS

+A third approach I tried that also worked easily was just to use FreeDOS.
+I create an iso image of the Oberon installation directory and mounted that as a CD under FreeDOS, used Virtual Box to create the empty floppy and then formatted the floppy old school style (e.g. "format a:") and copied the files across.

+In either case make sure the formatted images are FAT12 or FAT16.

-The Oberon install discs were organized as follows
+The Oberon install discs were organized as follows.
+The "oberon0.dsk" is initial disc to install a minimal Oberon System.
+Once it's installation is complete (described in install.txt in the Oberon System 3 Stdalone directory) you can then follow the steps to install the rest of the system, source code and documentation.
+The gadgets1.arc contains the install for Gadgets desktop environment and is an interesting look at how Oberon took a different path for (similar to RISC OS) for a GUI.

 | PACKAGE      | FILENAME     | SIZE (MB)  | DISC No. |